 9. Koletti Street for Local Pubs

-Koletti pedestrian street which is filled with pubs and restaurants comes alive when the sun sets and local Greek people have a proper night out.
+Koletti pedestrian street filled with pubs and restaurants comes alive when the sun sets, and local Greek people have a proper night out.
 It is not a very touristy area, and mostly you will hear Greek there.
-Also, bar menus are mostly in the local language.
-But as the whole surrounding area has different kinds of local pubs and restaurants it’s a great place to interact with local Greek culture.
+Also, bar menus are mainly in the local language.
+But as the surrounding area has different kinds of local pubs and restaurants, it’s a great place to interact with local Greek culture.

 10. Climb on the Areopagus Hill

 Areopagus Hill is located right next to the Acropolis entrance.
-Currently, it’s just a hill with scenic views of Athens downtown, Filopappou Hill, and the Acropolis itself.
-However, in old Greek times, it was a location of a court for serious crimes.
-Now it’s a rocky slippery cliff with panoramic views almost 360 degrees and you can do a quick stop after or before the Acropolis tour.
+It’s just a hill with scenic views of downtown Athens, Filopappou Hill, and the Acropolis.
+However, it was a court location for severe crimes in old Greek times.
+Now, it’s a rocky, slippery cliff with panoramic views of almost 360 degrees and you can do a quick stop after or before the Acropolis tour.

 11. Local nightlife at Psyri

-Psyri is a central Athens neighborhood where you can enjoy a variety of food in restaurants, taste local drinks in bars, get something from artisan and antique shops, or enjoy live music in taverns.
+Psyri is a central Athens neighborhood where you can enjoy various food in restaurants, taste local drinks in bars, get something from artisan and antique shops, or enjoy live music in taverns.
 Besides entertainment, Psyri is also filled with colorful neoclassical buildings, so it’s quite a pleasure to wander around there.

 12. Shopping around the Plaka region

 Another neighborhood that is close to the city center is Plaka.
-You can find there like in Psyri colorful neoclassical buildings and narrow streets.
-It’s a more peaceful area because there are many pedestrian streets with various shops and restaurants.
-Also, don’t forget to visit the Church of Panagia Kapnikarea which is at the beginning of the shopping streets.
+You can find colorful neoclassical buildings and narrow streets.
+It’s more peaceful because many pedestrian streets have various shops and restaurants.
+Also, don’t forget to visit the Church of Panagia Kapnikarea at the beginning of the shopping streets.